cangulo-actions/semver/README.md

 ## Requirements

-> 🗜️ This GH action is designed to be executed after a PR is merged.
-The merging strategy expected is **squash merging**, all the PR commits will be grouped into a single one pushed to your target branch.
+> * 🗜️ This GH action is designed to be executed after a PR is merged.
+The merging strategy required is **squash merging**, this will _squash_ all the commits into a single one pushed to your target branch.
 Please check the [Repository configuration](#repository-configuration) section
-> 1️⃣ The commits merged must follow conventional commits.
+> * 1️⃣ The commit merged, and all the commit messages contained, must follow conventional commits.
 Otherwise, the version won't increase.
 Please check the [Conventional Commits](#conventional-commits-and-semver) section
-> 📜  When calling this GH action only one commit is expected.
-This one is read from the `context.payload.commits` and, following the squash merging approach, it will include all the PR commit messages.
-If this commit has a title and body, the release name will be the title.

 ### Repository configuration

-When merging PRs, there are multiple strategies available:
+Next are the different merging strategies for PRs:

 ![example merging strategies](docs/example-merging-strategies.png)